jennysaggesse/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script displays the execution permission to everybody This script displays the file hello and all permissions were given to other users This script displays the -rwxr-x-wx to the file hello
+This script displays the execution permission to everybody This script displays the file hello and all permissions were given to other users This script displays the -rwxr-x-wx to the file hello This scriptsets the mode of the file hello same as the mode of olleh